White Crape Myrtles

 Natchez White Crape Myrtle in Texas with the beautiful arching umbrella and room to expand!

-White Natchea Crape Myrtle trained on a single trunk known as a ‘standard’.
+White Natchez Crape Myrtle trained on a single trunk known as a ‘standard’.
 You can train any crape on one trunk.
-The disadavantage is with multiple trunks, if one trunk is diseased or dies the other trunks may survive.
+The disadvantage is with multiple trunks, if one trunk is diseased or dies the other trunks may survive.
 It is easy to train any crape into a standard with staking.

 Natchez White Crape Myrtle